relaybox/relaybox-client-js/README.md

 ## Install the Client SDK Library

-The client library SDK is made available as an npm package.
-Install as follows...
+To get started, install the client library SDK from NPM

 ```
 npm install @relaybox/client